My name is Gazelle Sharmahd I’m your Dossier Leader

 Also known as: Ahl-e Haqq · Kaka'i · People of Truth

-Yarsanis occupy a legally ambiguous and practically dangerous position in Iran.
-The Islamic Republic does not recognize Yarsan as a legitimate religion — followers are classified as Muslims by the state regardless of their own self-identification, which means they are subject to Islamic law's most severe penalties for apostasy if they publicly identify as Yarsani rather than Muslim.
-Yarsani community members who have sought civil status recognition, pursued legal marriages within their tradition, or publicly practiced their faith have faced arrest, harassment, and in documented cases, violence.
+Rights Context The Islamic Republic does not recognize Yarsan as a legitimate religion — followers are classified as Muslims by the state regardless of their own self-identification, meaning they are subject to Islamic law's most severe penalties for apostasy if they publicly identify as Yarsani.
+The destruction and desecration of Yarsan sacred sites has been documented by Kurdish human rights organizations.

 Crimes Against the Iranian People